GitMachines/statedecoded-gm-centos6/README.md

 - To see if we can streamline and further automate the install.
 - To rethink how documentation can be managed and even driven from code.
 - Because some installations will require the database to be run on a different server from the application and to have other redundancies.
 We want to understand how to create a path for varying configurations.

-## How can I contribute?
-We are learning as we go and do not yet clear asks to make of others.
-However, you can:
-- Follow along, try things, and submit issues
-- Fork, hack, and make pull requests (PLEASE keep these small for now and related to our project goals).

 ## ToDo
 See the issues.